Experts weigh in on the best nutritional supplements to keep you and your family healthy this fall and beyond.

 Often no sooner do the leaves start changing than noses start running.
 It’s not a big surprise that in fall and early winter there’s a spike in illness, according to Carolyn Dean, M.D., N.D. and author of more than 30 books on health and wellness.
 “Fall is our busiest time; we go back to school, and in business we have to make up for the summer slacking,” she says.
 “We burn the candle at both ends.
 Add in the cooler months with people gathering indoors where germs are more readily shared and you get more colds, flus and fatigue.”

-One key to staying healthy is gut health, according to Paul Dell’Aquila, M.D., with the Preventative and Restorative Center of New Jersey.
+One key to staying healthy is gut health, according to Paul Dell’Aquila, M.D., with RWJ Barnabas Health of New Jersey.
 This may surprise some but makes sense when you consider that 80 percent of your immune system is located in your digestive tract.
-In addition to a daily probiotic with at least 1 billion CFU of active ingredients (or live bacteria), he suggests vitamin D, omega 3 Fish Oil, and a high-potency multivitamin to boost immunity.
+In addition to a daily probiotic with at least 1 billion CFU of active ingredients (or live bacteria), he suggests vitamin D, omega-3 fish oil and a high-potency multivitamin to boost immunity.